bushraaksoy/SoftNet/README.md

 # SoftNet Technologies 🔧
-This is a website for SoftNet Technologies 💻
+This is a website for SoftNet Technologies company💻